w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ![balance-example-1](../assets/balance-example-1.png)

 In this case, the existential deposit of 1 DOT is untouchable (meaning you can’t touch it if the account can’t or shouldn’t get reaped).
-We stake 80 DOT, and we get the following balance structure:
+If 80 DOT from the account is staked, we get the following balance structure:

 ```
 Free: 100 DOT